 Ws.Visible = xlSheetVeryHidden

-I have saved the file in the name of hiding All Worksheets.
+We have saved the file with the name “hide all worksheets.”

 Dim Ws As Worksheet

 Step 2: Save the file as “Excel add-in.”
 Add this add-in to the sheet.

 Right-click the Excel ribbon and choose the option “customize the ribbon.”
 In “quick access toolbar,” select “macros” under the drop-down of “choose commands from.”

 Choose the name of the macro, click “add” and “Ok.”
 The tasks of this step are shown with the help of black arrows in the following image.

 Step 3: Another icon appears on the toolbar.
 Clicking this icon unhides the hidden worksheets.

 The points to be observed while working with add-ins are listed as follows: